meise/Confernce-Recordings/README.txt

 respect the licenses of the particular file.
 Note that this is a collection of scripts so the license may differ from script to script.

-have and "viel spaß am gerät"
+have fun and "viel spaß am gerät"